openedx/edx-documentation/en_us/install_operations/source/configuration/theming/theming/using_sites.rst

 different themes to your Open edX sites.

 By default, an Open edX installation has one site.
 The default site is what users interact with when they visit your site.
-You do not need to
+You do not need to add multiple sites to your Open edX installation.
+You can apply themes to the default site.